royruik/RNGees/README.md

 ---

 ## Notes
+- Known issue: Action detection table feature is not working fine (with potential anti-botting blocking screenshot feature with poker sites).
 - Overlay is display-only and does not interact with the game client in any way
 - Tested on GGPoker.ca